-If you do manage to get round to it, time constraints often limit the number of business Forecasts you can create and the frequency with which you update them.
-By changing your approach and ditching the spreadsheets, you’ll see that you can plan for a range of eventualities and you’re not left with an either or situation where you’re forced to choose between making a conservative or aggressive business forecast.
+Any business owner knows that business planning and forecasting are worthwhile investments.
+However, when you’re overworked sometimes they take a backseat.
+By changing your approach and ditching the spreadsheets, you’ll see that you can plan for a range of eventualities and you’re not forced to choose between making a conservative or aggressive business forecast.

-I asked FUTRLI Co-Founder, Hannah Dawson for some tips from her experience of forecasting with FUTRLI for FUTRLI.
-She explained that although its impossible for you to get it right every time, it’s still crucial to consider as many scenarios as possible and plan for every eventuality.
+I asked Futrli CEO and Founder, Hannah Dawson for some tips from her experience of forecasting with Futrli, for Futrli.
+She explained that it’s crucial to consider as many scenarios as possible.
 Her advice can be broken down into the following key parts…

 “The most important thing is to make sure that you are using a cloud package to do this – do not use spreadsheets!
 I have created some monolithic, amazing spreadsheets and they have become so big that you really struggle to update them.
 So what happens?
 You feel very proud of this impressive wall of numbers, which ends up going in the bin as you reflect on it in 12 months time and realise that your business doesn’t look like this at all.

-“Every business has got a multiple set of futures that it could pursue; there’s not one hard and fast track that you’re going to run down, because sometimes you just don’t know what is around the corner.
-So, to be able to re-test different scenarios, we use our aptly named Scenario section which allows you to create your base forecast and layer other assumptions on top of it.
+“Every business has got multiple sets of futures that it could pursue; there’s not one hard and fast track that you’re going to run down, because sometimes you just don’t know what is around the corner.
+So, to be able to re-test different scenarios, we use our aptly named scenario section which allows you to create your base forecast and layer other assumptions on top of it.